 - Good value (low price/medium quality): Consumers are always on the lookout for an affordable, quality product.
 To foster long-term customer loyalty, it might be worth it to feature your medium-tier products at a slightly lower price point.

-- Economy (low price/low quality): There’s something to be said of economy options.
+- Economy (low price/low quality): There’s something to be said about economy options.
 In your business, this may simply be a free version of a product that offers fewer features.
 However, it’s an easy gateway to establish more profitable customer relationships down the line and well worth considering.

 The Price Quality Matrix Revolution

 In recent years, product pricing has become a bigger issue than ever before, thanks to the dynamic created by increased automation and the expansion of online retailers.
-However, by developing a better understanding of the connection between price and quality as described by Kotler’s model, you can use the psychological aspects of product pricing to create a trust with customers that will ultimately reap long-term rewards.
+However, by developing a better understanding of the connection between price and quality as described by Kotler’s model, you can use the psychological aspects of product pricing to create trust with customers that will ultimately reap long-term rewards.
 Simply asking yourself where each of your product offerings fits within the above categories can shape a clearer vision of where you fit within the marketplace and the possibilities for growth that lie ahead of you.

 For more details about how you can optimize your pricing and foster the success and reach of your business, check out our eBook, “A Comprehensive Guide to Competitive Online Retail Pricing Strategies.”